abdulrahman545/maxbhi-product-scraper/README.md

 ## Additional Information

-- This scraper is designed to scrape data from over 1,438,000 products available on Maxbhi.com.
+- This scraper is designed to scrape more over 1,438,000 products available on Maxbhi.com.

 ## License